 Business Problem Solving

-"Antecedents of Information Systems Sourcing Strategies in U.S. Hospitals: A Longitudinal Study", (with Kaitlin Wowak, Sean Handley, Ken Kelley), to appear in MIS Quarterly, 41, 2017.
+"Antecedents of Information Systems Sourcing Strategies in U.S. Hospitals: A Longitudinal Study", (with Kaitlin Wowak, Sean Handley, Ken Kelley), MIS Quarterly, 41, 2017.

 "When Do IT Security Investments Matter?
 Accounting for the influence of institutional factors in the context of healthcare data breaches", (with Emily Block, John D'Arcy, Ken Kelley), MIS Quarterly, 41, 2017.

 "A Tutorial on Empirical ICT4D Research in Developing Countries: Processes, Challenges, and Lessons", (with Kaitlin Wowak, Idris Adjerid, Juan Carlos Guzman), Communications of the AIS, 38, 2016.